 Adventure Cycling's online map updates and corrections provides the most recent map updates.
 Be sure to check the online updates and corrections before you depart on your bike tour.

-Adventure Cycling offers digital data you can download and use on a GPS device, smartphone, or tablet.
+Adventure Cycling offers GPX data you can download and use on a GPS device, smartphone, or tablet.
 Use it with our paper maps to improve your navigation, both on and off the route.

 Symbols correspond with the service information on the text side of the map, and tell bicyclists what sort of services they will encounter along the route such as campgrounds, bike shops, grocery stores, libraries, restaurants, post offices, hostels, motels, cyclists-only lodging, bed and breakfasts, and hotels.